NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

   - Add Info Modal explaining the app
   - Add modulo algorithm in backend
+  - Implement modulo in form in frontend

 - **Notes:**

   - Implemented DaisyUI modal explaining the app and technical info
   - Experimented with different algorithms, decided on modulo algorithm
-  - Implemented modulo algorithm in backend
+  - Implemented modulo algorithm in backend and frontend

 - **Next Steps:**